Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Introduction

-Against this envelope, we place the recently introduce variant of QAOA called the Constraint-Enhanced Quantum Approximate Optimization algorithm (CE–QAOA)\cite{onahce}.
+Against this envelope, we place the recently introduced variant of QAOA called the Constraint-Enhanced Quantum Approximate Optimization algorithm (CE–QAOA)\cite{onahce}.
 This is a constraint-enhanced kernel that works directly on the one-hot manifold with explicit symmetry enhancements derived from problem structure.
 The ingredients include an ancilla-free \(W\)-state initialization, a normalized block–\(XY\) mixer that preserves the encoded space and penalty derived co-design symmetry.
 This framework provides an existence result needed to benchmark the probability profile of generic QAOA.
 Thus, we take the bounds derived for CE–QAOA kernel from prior work~\cite{onahce} as a minimal exemplar of problem–algorithm co-design as a route to provable exponential enhancement.

 For any permutation constrained problem of size $n$, its one-hot encoding requires \(N=n^2\) qubits (Def \ref{def:kernel-requirement}).
-The resulting enhancement is quantified in terms of $\exp(\Theta(n^2))$ seperation between the constraint enhanced variant and the generic QAOA in Eq.~\eqref{eq:expp} and proved later in Theorem \ref{thm:p1-sep} for $p=1$ and Theorem~\ref{thm:generic-const} $p=\Theta(n)$ respectively.
+The resulting enhancement is quantified in terms of $\exp(\Theta(n^2))$ separation between the constraint enhanced variant and the generic QAOA in Eq.~\eqref{eq:expp} and proved later in Theorem \ref{thm:p1-sep} for $p=1$ and extended in Theorem~\ref{thm:generic-const} to overlap-controlled sublinear depths respectively.
 It is worth noting that we have only used the minimal, most conservative guarantee from Ref. \cite{onahce}.
-Our aim is to place the minimnal guarantee from the constraint-enhanced kernel against a sharp upper envelope for the generic ansatz and to show how even a modest in-subspace design changes the feasibility profile at shallow depth.
+Our aim is to place the minimal guarantee from the constraint-enhanced kernel against a sharp upper envelope for the generic ansatz and to show how even a modest in-subspace design changes the feasibility profile at shallow depth.

-In the spirit of parameter transfer for QAOA, we prove that angles which are optimal for the \emph{generic} ansatz at depth \(p{=}1\) already guarantee an exponential boost when reused verbatim inside the CE–QAOA kernel.
-Writing \( P_{\max}^{\textup{(gen)}}=\max_{\beta,\gamma}P_{\Pi}^{\textup{(gen)}}(\beta,\gamma) \) our analysis shows that for every \(n\ge2\) and every $(\gamma, \beta)$ pair This “parameter-transfer amplification’’ complements our envelope bounds and explains the robust gains observed in the noiseless circuit comparisons reported in Figures~\ref{fig:wi4_counts}–\ref{fig:Blockqaoa_transfer}.